Have You Experienced A Traumatic Dental Injury?

 A common treatment option is the application of sutures to stabilize and expedite your body’s natural healing processes.
 During these delicate procedures, our experienced surgical team will take great care to leave salivary ducts and glands undisturbed, while ensuring you are comfortable for the duration of the surgery through use of local or general anesthesia.

 Have you suffered trauma to the face, including damage to teeth, soft tissues, or the jaw?
-The damage doesn’t have to be permanent, but the injuries need to be addressed as soon as possible by an experienced oral and maxillofacial surgeon at Innovative Oral Surgery.
+The damage doesn’t have to be permanent, but the injuries need to be addressed as soon as possible by an experienced oral and maxillofacial surgeon at Innovative Oral Surgery & Dental Implants.
 Contact our dental office today to schedule an appointment.